 Unlock the key to adventure with African Overland Tours!

-We are highlighting 8 fascinating facts about Kenya that we are sure will interest you!
+We are highlighting 8 facts about Kenya that you may not know

 The name Kenya originates from the Kikuyu, Embu and Kamba ethnic groups inhabiting the agricultural land surrounding Mount Kenya.
 Mount Kenya is the second highest mountain in Africa.
 The Embu tribe is well known for dancing on stilts, a dance